-Her Majesty's Attorney General and Her Majesty's Solicitor General for the Isle of Man (the Crown Officers) are appointed by Her Majesty the Queen and hold office during her Majesty's pleasure.
+His Majesty's Attorney General and His Majesty's Solicitor General for the Isle of Man (the Crown Officers) are appointed by His Majesty the King and hold office during his Majesty's pleasure.

 The Attorney General’s Chambers is the office which supports the roles of the Crown Officers.

 HM Attorney General in the Isle of Man acts as legal adviser to the Lieutenant Governor, the Council of Ministers and the Departments of the Isle of Man Government.

 HM Attorney General also, with the support of Chambers, which includes HM Solicitor General and Director of Prosecutions, represents the Crown in the prosecution of offences.